twilio/twilio-video.js/COMMON_ISSUES.md

 </p>
 </details>
 <details>
-<summary>Browser crasshes when publishing or muting a VideoTrack that is using an H264 codec</summary>
+<summary>Browser crashes when publishing or muting a VideoTrack that is using an H264 codec</summary>
 <p>

    Chrome and Safari on iOS 15.1 and Desktop Safari 15.1 crashes when a VideoTrack is muted that is using an H264 codec.
 Additionally, both Chrome and Safari on iOS 15.1 also crashes when a VideoTrack using an H264 is published.